-Our Healthy Beginnings Educator provides a variety of programs and supports for new parents and their infants.
-Staffed with a qualified Early Childhood Educators along with our Healthy Beginnings Educator, parents can get questions answered regarding a number of new parent and infant issues.
+Our programs support new parents and their infants.
+Staffed with a qualified Early Childhood Educators, parents can get questions answered regarding a number of new parent and infant issues.
 Information will be provided on infant feeding, soothing, bathing, diaper changing and much more.

 Additional staffing is available to foster and promote the inclusion of children 0-12 years with special needs in licensed community child care settings.

 Public Health, in partnership with us, offers prenatal education consisting of 2 sessions.
 Sessions cover Breastfeeding and Preparation for Parenting.
 Sessions are hosted at The HUB a couple of times a year.
-Check out the schedule for upcoming sessions.
+Check out 2018 Schedule for upcoming sessions.

-A program offered to teen parents and their babies held in the basement of the United Church in Picton.
+A program offered to teen parents and their babies held at The Rick Hotston Centre located at 5 McFarland Drive, Picton.
 Parents gain knowledge regarding services in their community.
 Baby care resources provided as well.
 Family Health Team nurse, Resource Consultants, Infant Development and Early Childhood Educators are available weekly.

-This program is offered to a young parents and children.
-Parent’s will gain knowledge about nutritious food purchasing, preparation and storage.
-The program is offered monthly and every family takes home a Good Food Box provided through the Community Development Council.
+This program is offered to families and their children with food insecurities.
+Parent’s will gain knowledge about nutritious food purchasing, preparation, and storage.
+The program is offered monthly and the families who attend receive a Good Food Box provided by The HUB Child & Family Centre through the Community Development Council.